Simaisma: Simaisma Resort

 Murwab Hotel Group launched Simaisma Resort in February 2016.
 The resort has 52 villas and 4 restaurants.

 Simaisma Youth Centre

 Simaisma has a youth centre, founded in November 2007 and formally inaugurated in June 2008.
 Its Kashta exhibition opened on 18 October 2014.
 The exhibition showcases materials related to heritage, folk crafts and camping.

+Al Qarn House

+Al Qarn House is a historic residence constructed on the beach in the 1950s by Sheikh Fahad bin Mohammed bin Thani Al Thani.
+Traditional building materials were used in its construction, including sea rocks used in the walls, and bamboo and mangrove poles used for structural support.
+In September 2023, the Department of Architectural Conservation completed its restoration of the residence.

+Simaisma Development Project

+In June 2024, Qatar’s Ministry of Municipality announced the launch of the Simaisma Development Project, a large-scale tourism and real estate initiative aimed at transforming the area into a modern destination for leisure, investment, and sustainable growth.
+Spanning over 8 million square meters and featuring a 7‑kilometer beachfront along Qatar’s eastern coast, the development includes plans for a luxury golf course, a 650,000 m² theme park, a yacht marina, luxury resorts, and residential villas.
+The project is aligned with the Qatar National Development Strategy 2024–2030 and is being implemented by Qatari Diar Real Estate Investment Company.

 Transport

 Simaisma is connected to the main highway in the municipality through Simaisma Road, a 7 km carriageway.
 There is no public transport in the town.

 The Simaisma Island Bridge is a 450 meter-long bridge connecting Simaisma's mainland to Simaisma Island.

 Education

 The town's first formal school for boys was opened in 1957.
 One year later, a school for girls was opened.
 Simaisma's public schools only provide primary education.
 Students typically continue their secondary education in Al Khor.

 Sports

 Simaisma hosted the first point of the final stage of the Tour of Al Zubarah in December 2015.
 It also hosted part of the second stage of the 2016 Tour of Qatar.

 A small football stadium is located in the town which serves its amateur football team.
 Simaisma FC won the non-professional Al Frjan League two times in a row in 2013 and 2014.